justinrgarrard/world-of-naevis.net/docs/character_creation/background/warlord.md

 {: .background-feature}
 > **First Blood**
 >
-> You have advantage on initiative rolls and add your proficiency bonus to the result.
+> You have advantage on initiative rolls and add your proficiency bonus to the result of such rolls.

 {: .background-feature}
 > **Redundant Proficiencies**